lresner/meetx/html_lesson_sample.md

 2. Use an h1 tag to make the title of your page

-3. Use and h2 or h3 tag to make a subheader that has a description of your site

-4. Find a funny gif online and use the img tag to make it appear on your site
+3. Find a funny gif online and use the img tag to make it appear on your site

-5. Use an a tag to put the location of the gif
+4. Use an <a> tag to put the location of the gif

 Bonus Familiar with HTML and CSS?
 See if you can change the background color, font style, and font-color.
 This is going to be tricky but we're using Bootstrap, an external stylesheet, so you won't see all the CSS for the page in this directory.
 There is a way to do it though, so good luck!